-- Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made ground on the A84 carriageway surface. - Construction activities are restricted to an area of 0.351ha along a 585m stretch of the A84. - The works will be temporary, transient, localised, and completed during nighttime hours on a rolling programme. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the A84 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users.

-- No impacts on the environment are expected during the operational phase as a result of works.
+- Works are restricted to like-for-like replacement of worn road surface, with all works restricted to made ground on the A84 carriageway surface. - Construction activities are restricted to an area of 0.4375ha along a 673m stretch of the A84. - The works will be temporary, transient, localised, and completed during night-time hours on a rolling programme. - Works are not expected to result in significant disturbance to protected species that may be present in the wider area. - No INNS have been recorded within the scheme extents. - The risk of major accidents or disasters is considered to be low. - By removing the carriageway defects this will provide this part of the A84 carriageway with another life cycle, and significantly improve the ride quality, which will result in safer conditions for road users. - No impacts on the environment are expected during the operational phase as a result of works.
 The works are expected to result in positive impacts on road users during the operational phase. - As the works will be limited to the like-for-like replacement of the structural components, there is no change to the vulnerability of the road to the risk or severity of major accidents/disasters that would impact on the environment.